-The latest version of glue is v0.7 - see our overview of changes in v0.7
+The latest version of glue is v0.12 - find out what’s new in glue!

 Glue is designed with “data-hacking” workflows in mind, and can be used in different ways.
 For instance, you can simply make use of the graphical Glue application as is, and never type a line of code.
 However, you can also interact with Glue via Python in different ways:

 - Using the IPython terminal built-in to the Glue application

 - Sending data in the form of NumPy arrays or Pandas DataFrames to Glue for exploration from a Python or IPython session.